Massimiliano Allegri: Return to Juventus

 On 28 May 2021, Juventus announced Allegri's return to the club as manager after two years away from management, replacing the sacked Andrea Pirlo on a four-year contract.
-Allegri's first match since his return came on 22 August, in a 2–2 draw against Udinese.
-On 16 March 2022, Juventus were eliminated from the 2021–22 UEFA Champions League after a 3–0 home defeat to Villarreal.
-On 2 November 2022, he featured in his 100th Champions League match in a 2–1 home defeat against Paris Saint-Germain.
+Allegri's first match since his return came on 22 August, in a 2–2 away draw against Udinese.
+On 23 November, Juventus lost 4–0 to Chelsea at Stamford Bridge; the team had not lost with such disadvantage since February 2004.
+On 15 January 2022, Allegri reached his 300th bench with Juventus, in the league return match to Udinese.
+On 16 March, Juventus were eliminated from the 2021–22 UEFA Champions League after a 3–0 home defeat to Villarreal.
+On 11 May, following to the Bianconeri's 4–2 loss after extra time to Inter in the Coppa Italia final, the 2021–22 season ended up trophyless, for the first time since 2010–11, under Luigi Delneri's guide.